Wells Fargo Active Cash® Card review: A top-notch card for flat-rate cash rewards

 Since most cards earn just 1% back on general purchases, a flat 2% cash rewards rate makes the Active Cash card tremendously valuable as both a standalone all-purpose rewards card and a supplementary card to combine with cards that earn rewards at higher rates in specific categories like groceries, dining or gas.

-While it may not sound like much, getting 2% back on purchases can certainly add up over time.
+While it may not sound like much, getting 2% cash rewards back on purchases can certainly add up over time.
 For example, if you spent $15,900 per year (our estimate of the average person’s spending) with your Active Cash card, you’d earn $318 in cash rewards per year, with no annual fee cutting into your rewards balance.

 Active Cash card spending example

-Take another cash back card, the Citi Custom Cash℠ Card, as an example.
-The Custom Cash offers 5% back in your top eligible spending category each billing cycle (on up to $500 in purchases per cycle, then 1%), as well as 1% back on general purchases.
-If you were able to max out your top spending category each billing cycle and put a total of $15,900 on the card each year, you’d earn $399 per year with the Custom Cash, compared to just $318 per year for the same spend with the Active Cash.
+Still, whether the Active Cash makes sense as a standalone cash rewards card will depend on where and how much you spend.
+Take another cash back card, the Citi Custom Cash® Card, as an example.
+The Custom Cash offers 5 percent back in your top eligible spending category each billing cycle (on up to $500 in purchases per cycle, then 1 percent) and 1 percent back on general purchases.
+If you were to max out your top spending category each billing cycle and put a total of $15,900 on the card each year, you’d earn $399 per year with the Custom Cash, compared to just $318 per year for the same spend with the Active Cash.

 See related: How to pick the best credit card for you